 The two most commonly used pricing methods for new products are: penetration pricing and price skimming.

 Penetration pricing aims to attract customers away from competitors by offering lower prices initially.
-Once the product has been accepted and has established its brand in the market, prices may be increased to yield greater profits.
+Once the product has been accepted and has established its brand in the market, prices may be increased to yield greater margins.

 Penetration pricing gets the new product diffused into the market quickly.
 Buyers are enticed by low prices.
 However, when prices are set very low, it results in low profit per unit.
 This, nonetheless, may be compensated by higher volume of sales.